 The recipient of the Myrna Brown Scholarship will receive $3,000.
 In addition to the scholarship,

-the recipient will be awarded a complimentary pass to attend the 49th Annual Convention in Washington, D.C., August 12-15, 2021, and a one-year membership in the NFA.
+the recipient will be awarded a complimentary pass to attend the annual convention in Chicago, IL, August 11-14, 2022, and a one-year membership in the NFA.

 To be considered for the Myrna Brown International Scholarship, the applicant must:

 - Be a citizen of, and actually residing in, a developing country that is not under trade sanctions or restrictions with the United States OR be a person from a developing country who, within the last two years, has been forced to leave his or her home